openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_sriov.rst

 Steps
 #####

-    1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and CEPH storage
+    1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and CEPH+Cinder storage
     2. Enable and configure Contrail plugin
-    3. Deploy cluster with some controller, compute+cinder, compute+sriov and contrail-specified nodes
+    3. Deploy cluster with some controller+ceph, compute+ceph, compute+sriov and contrail-specified nodes
     4. Run OSTF tests
     5. Add a node with compute+sriov role
     6. Deploy changes